Incident DetailsCause of Death:

 The officers were unaware that the 19-year-old suspect had stolen the vehicle in Indianapolis two days earlier and had committed an armed robbery of a grocery store in Brookville that evening.
 After an intense search by authorities and local citizens, the suspect was captured the following morning in the area and confessed to these crimes.

 He also confessed to shooting at an Indianapolis police officer and committing some 30 armed robberies in Indiana, West Virginia and Cincinnati, Ohio, during his six-month crime spree.
-On February 14, 1931, he was convicted of first-degree murder and sentenced to life in prison, where he later died.
+In his third trial and a change of venue to Decatur County, he was convicted of first-degree murder and sentenced to life in prison where he died in 1994.

 Patrolman Garrison was survived by his 7-year-old son, two brothers and a half sister.